How are shoes Made?

 INJECTION MOULDED POLYURETHANE (PU)

 At Begg Shoes we are big fans of injection moulded PU as a construction method.
-Brands that specialise in this method of construction are IMAC, Legero, Padders, and ECCO.
+Brands that specialise in this method of construction include Legero, Hotter, and ECCO.

 ECCO are the best in the world at using this construction method to make shoes.
 A great example of the technology is their latest Gore-Tex Surround technology style.
 This style is probably the most technologically advanced shoe in the market due to the complexity of the construction methods involved.